How do we know Climate change is real?

 The IPCC confirms it: climate change is already harming food production and will likely make prices even more volatile in the years ahead.

-Tap this map to navigate to Carbon Brief’s interactive map displaying climate-powered weather impacts on food production
+Tap this map to navigate to Carbon Brief’s visualization that displays climate-powered weather impacts on food production

 CLIMATE CHANGE AlSO CAUSES…